esphome/esphome-docs/components/sensor/dallas.rst

 To use your :ref:`dallas sensor <dallas-sensor>`, first define a dallas “hub” with a pin and id, which you will later use to create the sensors.
 The 1-Wire bus the sensors are connected to should have an external pullup resistor of about 4.7KΩ.
-For this, connect a resistor of *about* 4.7KΩ (values around that like 1KΩ will work fine, if you don't have massively long wires, in most cases) between ``3.3V`` and the data pin.
+For this, connect a resistor of *about* 4.7KΩ between ``3.3V`` and the data pin.
+Values +/- 1KΩ will, in most cases, work fine as well, if you don't have massively long wires.

 .. code-block:: yaml